Leaving a gift in your Will

 - Always respect and understand that your family and loved ones come first.

-- We pledge to make the best use of your gift, to continue our vital work to achieve equality and acceptance for all LGBT people.
+- We pledge to make the best use of your gift, to continue our vital work to achieve freedom, equity and potential for all LGBTQ+ people.

-- We'll inform you of the difference a gift like yours makes and how it improves the lives of LGBT communities everywhere.
+- We'll inform you of the difference a gift like yours makes and how it improves the lives of LGBTQ+ communities everywhere.

 - We will be here to answer any questions you have, whenever you have them, in a way that suits you.

-- Respect your right to change your mind about your gift at any time – just let us know.
+- Respect your right to change your mind about your gift at any time.

 - Contact us